simongravelle/simongravelle.github.io/content/authors/admin/_index.md

 **About me**

-I am a physicist in soft matter and fluids at interfaces at the [LIPhy](https://liphy.univ-grenoble-alpes.fr/) in Grenoble (France).
+I am a physicist in soft matter and fluids at interfaces at [LIPhy](https://liphy.univ-grenoble-alpes.fr/) in Grenoble (France).
 In 2022 I received a [MSCA](https://marie-sklodowska-curie-actions.ec.europa.eu/) grant (*NanoSep*) to study the demixing of fluid mixtures by hybrid nanoporous materials, and I will soon be working at [CNRS](https://www.cnrs.fr/).

 **Open source and open data**

 * [MAICoS](https://maicos-devel.gitlab.io/maicos/index.html), a Python toolkit for analyzing confined molecular simulations
+* [NMRforMD](https://nmrformd.readthedocs.io), a Python script for calculating hydrogen NMR relaxation rates from molecular dynamics simulations
-* my [Github](https://github.com/simongravelle/) repository containing molecular simulation scripts and data
+* [Github](https://github.com/simongravelle/) repository containing molecular simulation scripts and data

 **Outreach**